 Capital gains or losses may also occur on the sale of the Fund's assets.
-The distribution may be greater in these circumstances.
+This may impact the level of distributions.
 Refer to Section 6 of the PDS for information on the taxation of distributions and taxation of an investment in the Fund generally.